Skip to main content

 Communicating with your clients is one of Keeper's core features.
 You ask questions from their close page, and they'll respond to them (or ask you questions) in your Client Portal.

-There are four pieces to client communication:
+There are four main components to client communication:

 • Asking questions

-• Setting up and emailing your contacts
+• Adding and messaging your contacts

 • Previewing what your client sees